December 2025

 We use strategy, powerful data, and rigorous research to win people back to the truth.

 We’ve cracked the code on creator marketing.
-We send briefs to thousands of micro-influencers; they make the content; we boost what works.
-This year our Creator Collective hit two key milestones — our 1,000th piece of video content and 100 million organic views
+We send briefs to thousands of our micro-influencers; they make the content; we boost what works.
+This year our Creator Collective, originally launched in 2020, hit two key milestones—our 1,000th piece of video content and 125 millionth organic view.

-Our creators deliver pro-renewables messaging to disaffected young people, rural communities, and persuadable moderates and conservatives.
+Our creators deliver tested messaging to disaffected young people, rural communities, and persuadable audiences across the political spectrum.

 Proved that our communications work

-Our in-house PhD-led research lab analyzed 66 creator videos in 18 studies.
+Our in-house PhD-led research lab analyzed 66 creator videos in 18 randomized controlled trial studies.
 What they found: we’re not just attracting eyeballs, we’re changing minds:

-• 17% lift in perception that wind and solar keep America thriving
+• 17% lift in perception that wind and solar keep America’s economy thriving

 By 2030 our Good Influence program will: